...

 Accelerate with Precision

-The Ninja 400 knows how to put that power to good use.
+And the Ninja 400 knows how to put that power to good use.
 With a 0-60 mph time of just 4.14 seconds, it easily outpaces the Ninja 300’s 5.6 seconds, and you can feel the thrill right off the line, making it one of the quickest in its class.
 Open the throttle, and this beast hits an impressive top speed of 112 mph, edging out the Ninja 300’s 110 mph.
 No doubt about it, it’s fast, agile, and always ready to unleash its full potential on the open road.

 Lightweight and Agile